N-HEDGER/BHISMALAB_META/CH_03_Creating_and_interacting_with_models.md

 ### Forest plots.

-The forest plot is the most common, intuitive way of ploting the results of a meta analysis.
+The forest plot is the most common, intuitive way of plotting the results of a meta analysis.
 Here I define a function for creating a forest plot from a rma model object.
 We plot the individual effect sizes and their 95% confidence intervals.
 We also plot a shaded region that demarcates the combined effect size as estimated by the random effects model.
 We could just as easily do something very similar using the metafor function 'forest()', but the graphics are not as nice.